10 – Man Overboard

 # 4 – Eat To The Beat

 We dare any rock and roll fan to watch this video and not fall in love with this band.
-Blondie’s, “Eat to the Beat,” is pure punk rock, infused with a blues harmonica solo , brilliant guitar and keyboard runs and a rhythm section locked into play from the endless hours on the club stage.
+Blondie’s, “Eat to the Beat,” is pure punk rock, infused with a blues harmonica solo, brilliant guitar and keyboard runs, and a rhythm section locked into play from the endless hours on the club stage.
 And standing center stage is Debbie Harry’s vocal and dance performance that compares to no one but herself.
 As much as this track borrows from so many styles and genres of music, it still sounds completely original and one hundred percent authentic.
-It’s so good, it’s hard to defines in words why?
+It’s so good, it’s hard to define in words why?
 So all we can say, is press play!

 # 3 – Dreaming

 After the success of Parallel Lines, there must have been extreme pressure on Blondie to follow up their most successful album of their career.
 Well, with the release of Eat To The Beat, Blondie issued a single that defined the heart of the pure Blondie sound that so many rock fans loved.
 The song “Dreaming,” opened up with a melodic doubled synthesizer and guitar line that set the tone for a song of the highest degree of pop-rock pleasure.
 It was the perfect single to follow up on their previous success.
 However, the song was not as successful commercially as “Heart Of Glass,” as it only reached No. 27 on the Billboard Top 100 music charts.
 Regardless of its lack of reaching the Top 20, the song was a pure joy to listen to and stands as one of the best of their career.